Fraudulent Job Communications & Postings

+Fraudulent job communications are currently on the rise.
 Fraudulent job offers may be sent to your UW email directly.
-Be skeptical of employment emails that contain vague subjects and information, offer a large sum of money for work as an assistant, or request that you purchase items before starting work.
+Be skeptical of employment emails that contain vague subjects and information, offer a large sum of money for work as an assistant, or request that you purchase items or cash checks before starting work.
 If you suspect that an employment opportunity communication may be fraudulent, contact our team and do not provide the employer any sensitive information.

 If you believe that you have identified a fraudulent job communication, please notify our team at email@example.com.